Ade-garr/minishell/README.md

-### Welcome to my minishell repository 👋
+# 📌 minishell 📌

-⭐️ The objective of minishell is to code a simple shell.<br>
+The objective of minishell is to code a simple shell.<br>

 <p align="center">
 	<img src="./minishell.gif" >